sveljko/cppbound/README.md

     auto w = z + x;

-There's the overflow.
-Even though we're using `auto` and thus "accpeting" whatever range of `z + x` might be, since `z + x` overflows that would be undefined behavior, and we can't have that.
+There it is!
+Even though we're using `auto` and thus "accepting" whatever range of `z + x` might be, since `z + x` overflows, that would be undefined behavior, and we can't have that.

 ### Compiler error messages